Exam Info

 Campus Recreation Exam Preparation

 NIRSA's Exam Prep Bootcamp includes a three-part webinar series designed by CSAEd-CR certified NIRSA members to provide their best tips and tricks for studying for the certification exam.
-Speakers dive into specific competency areas that you’ll need to understand to prepare for the examination and provide some study resources that other certificants found useful.
-Additionally, you’ll gain access to an exclusive NIRSA Connect community where you can connect with peers who are also seeking certification, form study groups, and share new resources.

 College Unions Exam Preparation